davidthings/hdelk/docs/_pages/tutorial.md

 ## Edge Properties

 All our edges so far have been simple one wire connections.
-Since mutliwire connections are very common, it is sometimes handy to be able to distinguish them.
+Since multiwire connections are very common, it is sometimes handy to be able to distinguish them.
 This can be done in one of two ways - either by adding a 1 to the simple edge spec, or by adding the property `bus:1` to a new object form of edge specification.

 We've been using the super compact edge spec.
 Adding the bus flag is trivial: